WRITING AT LYME

 Teachers assess student's work in writing.
 The on-going, formative short-term assessments that teachers make as part of every lesson help them to adjust their daily plans.
 They match these short-term assessments closely to the teaching objectives.
 Written or verbal feedback is given as next steps to help guide student's progress.
 All students are encouraged to use self -assessment to think about how they could improve their writing.
 We use green editing pens to make clear where children have self-edited.

-In Early Years, children are assessed against the EYFS age related criteria within the strand of Literacy Development, though aspects of writing can be seen in many areas of the creative curriculum.
+In Early Years, children are assessed against the EYFS age related criteria within the strand of Literacy Development, though aspects of writing can be seen in many areas of the EYFS curriculum.